LDTips/EDC1-Digital_Circuits_Project/README.md

 ## Project

 Design a digital circuit utilising integrated circuit logic in order to perform addition of numbers.
 Project was created and simulated in Xilinx ISE.
-Functional blocks like adders, condition blocks, registers, bit shifters
+Functional blocks like adders, condition blocks, registers, bit shifters were used

 ### Laboratory contents
 Furthermore, following laboratories were completed: